airflow2010/GOODMUSIC/README.md

 ## Concept

 - Ingest musicvideo: extract YouTube IDs, fetch metadata, and store them as documents in Firestore (`musicvideos` collection).
 The source of the videos can be Substacks (this is how this project originated), YouTube playlists, or manual input of specific videos.
   - Ingestion also includes categorization of videos into genres.
 This uses the publicly available AI-models of Google and can be configured ([Configuration](#configuration))

-- Rate and filter the catalog in a browser (play mode for discovery, playback and export, rate mode for unrated items)
   - Import methods can be found in admin section

+- rate-mode presents unrated items (user watches new videos & rates/categorizes)
+- play-mode for filter selection & playback
-- Export the desired selection (by filter) to YouTube-Playlist
+  - Also if needed: Export the desired selection to YouTube-Playlist

 ## Repository layout